LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data: Dataset

 For manual validation, we decided to check only the classes, which did not have more than 800 samples (to be able to sample 600 samples with different degrees of diversity, as described in Section \ref{subsub:diversity}).
 Hence, we filtered 8,372 samples, and scheduled them for manual labeling.
-We opted for Label Studio \cite{LabelStudio} to build the labeling interface (See the supplementary material for the annotation interface).
+We opted for Label Studio \citep{LabelStudio} to build the labeling interface.
 The interface provided the audio sample, with the prompt "Is the audio saying the word below?
 (An extra 's' or 'es' in the pronunciation is okay.)" and answer options of "Yes" or "No".
-We asked our colleagues (M.Sc. and PhD Students, and Professors) with advanced to fluent English knowledge to annotate the samples.
+We asked our colleagues (M.Sc. and PhD students, and professors) with advanced to fluent English knowledge to annotate the samples.

 In total, we collected 2 annotations per sample, from 17 annotators.
-We got 71.61\% of annotation agreement, and accepted 5,027 samples, where both annotators confirmed the validity of the sample.
-Hence, we took the 42 classes that had more than 600 validated samples (automatically and manually) as training/test data, and we took the remaining 8 classes as OOD data.
+We got 71.61\% annotation agreement and accepted 5,027 samples, where both annotators confirmed the validity of the sample.
+Samples with conflicting annotations were rejected.
+Hence, we took the 42 classes that had more than 600 validated samples (automatically and manually) as training / test data, and the remaining 8 classes as OOD data.
 In total, the auto-validated and manually validated audio samples combined, \name{} has 135,096 audio samples.
-The final distribution of audio data across classes can be seen in the supplementary material.
+The final distribution of audio data across classes can be seen in Figure \ref{fig:audio-validated-data-dsitribution}.